-Business Informatics (BSc)
+Business Informatics (B.Sc.)

 The interdisciplinary Business Informatics programme combines practice-oriented business administration topics and applied computer science.
 Business informatics specialists are concerned with the structure, mode of operation and design of IT-supported corporate information and communication systems.
 Scarcely any company today can dispense with using information systems, and it is increasingly innovative IT solutions that form the basis for corporate competitiveness.
 Here, business informatics specialists make a substantial contribution to identifying and exploiting automation potential that can be tapped with the help of information systems.
 This requires on the one hand a detailed understanding of corporate organisation and key work processes and on the other hand knowledge of how application systems, databases, tools, operating systems as well as local and global communication systems and networks work.